 The beginning wage for students working as Building Monitors and Computer Technicians will be determined by the hiring department.
 These positions require a high level of comprehensive skills, responsibilities, training, and appropriate experience.

 Generally, Library student employees will receive a $.05 to $.20 per hour raise each year of employment at the beginning of each Fall semester if a student employee worked any amount of time during the previous Fall/Spring semesters.
 This does not apply to summer employment.

 Wage increases are not based on merit and are dependent upon the current budget .

 A student may receive a pay increase during the year if his or her job classification changes.

 The most significant difference between work study and non-work study employees is the account from which the wages are paid.
 Non-work study students (departmental) are paid out of the library student assistant budget.

 The work study program is an employment program awarded through financial aid.
 Work study student employees are to earn their award money by performing work tasks.
 The student is given an allocation of a specific dollar amount of student employment that can be earned to help defray educational costs.
 It is expected that the student will not only benefit financially from the program, but will also acquire valuable work experience.

 The University requires that you have your paycheck directly deposited in your bank account.
 When hired, you will need to fill out an Authorization Agreement for Direct Deposit Via ACH.
-A copy of this form will be provided to you by the Library Student Employment Office or can be found on MyUNIverse under e-Business Forms.
+A copy of this form will be provided to you by the University Student Employment Office - Career Services.
+Any future changes needs to be done through e-Business.